 The speakers are an integral part of any car audio system.
-Mainly, because audio impulses are played trough them and the sound quality and overall experience depends on the quality of the speakers.
+Mainly, because audio impulses are played through them and the sound quality and overall audio experience depends on the quality of the speakers.
 On the other hand, the construction, the type and even the position of the car speakers can make all the difference between the perfect sound and pure noise.
-So, follow our introduction to the world of speakers, read our guidelines and “how to“ articles find the best component speakers for you and your car.
+So, follow our introduction to the world of speakers, read our guidelines and “how to“ articles find the best component car speakers for you and your car.

 The Basic Types Of Car Speakers: